VictorCMiraldo/hdiff/writeup/presentation/slides.md

 ## The `UNIX` diff: In a Nutshell

-Encodes changes as an _edit script_
+Encodes changes as an _Edit Script_
 ```haskell
 data EOp        = Ins String | Del | Cpy